nehadevarapalli/zoom-autologin/README.md

 Here instead of this: "C:\Users\nehac\AppData\Roaming\Zoom\bin\Zoom.exe" you will have to copy and paste the address of the zoom executable file on your system.

 Requirements:
+1. install pyautogui
-1. install pandas
+2. install pandas
-2. compile and run the program
+3. compile and run the program
-3. keep the command prompt window open
+4. keep the command prompt window open

 --If you want the program to automatically start running after startup then you can create a task to do so in your task scheduler.
     follow the steps here: https://www.jcchouinard.com/python-automation-using-task-scheduler/